Predicting the Performance of Foundation Models via Agreement-on-the-Line: Conclusion

 \section{Conclusion}

 We develop methods for extending AGL to foundation models to enable OOD performance prediction in this emerging paradigm.
 We find that utilizing AGL for performance estimation requires a careful tuning of ensemble diversity.
 Unlike the original paradigm of AGL, where models observed tens or hundreds of epochs of training on the ID dataset, we find that randomness in specific optimization choices, especially linear head initialization, is crucial for foundation models.
-In fact, in contrast to \citet{baek2022agreement}, we find that linear models can also observe AGL, specifically in the CLIP representation space, suggesting that AGL may not be a neural network specific phenomena.
+In fact, in contrast to ~\cite{baek2022agreement}, we find that linear models can also observe AGL, specifically in the CLIP representation space, suggesting that AGL may not be a neural network specific phenomena.
 Our conclusion on AGL also sheds light on the robustness of foundation models.
 First, our experiments show that light finetuning alone can corrupt models to have diverse behaviors.
-Next, in contrast to vision models, where previous works show different forms of pretraining lead to different slopes in the linear correlations \citep{radford2021learning}, a term that is often called ``effective robustness'', we find that all the language models we evaluate, e.g., OPT, GPT2, GPT2-Neo, Alpaca, Llama, lie on the \emph{same} accuracy line.
-This is particularly intriguing because it goes against the common wisdom that the pretraining data influences the models' effective robustness.
+Next, in contrast to vision models, where previous works show different forms of pretraining lead to different slopes in the linear correlations ~\citep{radford2021learning}, we find that all the language models we evaluate, e.g., OPT, GPT2, GPT2-Neo, Alpaca, Llama, and Vicuna lie on the \emph{same} accuracy line.
+This is particularly intriguing because it goes against the common wisdom that the pretraining data influences the models' ``effective robustness''.
 We leave these questions for future analysis.